Moronicjoker/Noduino-Overlord-Baby-Steps/README.md

 2. install node.js
 3. start server via command line -> node server.js
 4. install missing node modules with npm. example: npm install websocket
+5. enter the actual address of your arduino/serial connection in line 10 in server.js
-5. when server is running: open a browser ( http://localhost:8080/ )
+6. when server is running: open a browser ( http://localhost:8080/ )
-6. move mouse from left to right
+7. move mouse from left to right
-7. Tada! keep fire extinguisher at hand :D
+8. Tada! keep fire extinguisher at hand :D